 Embroidered pleat-work (smocking) and what appears to be honeycomb smocking was a common element in garb and aprons of the 15th and 16th centuries in Germany.
 Visit my article “Was it Honeycomb Smocking on 16th c.
 German Clothing, or something else…” for a discussion.
 I created this hands-on demo in January 2020 to present at SCA events, and it covers basic fold pleating technique and honeycomb smocking (aka spot style).
-Note another method is to skip the pleating and sew the smocking directly using dot patterns.
-Elenae Verch Phelip has made an excellent video on this method, Making a Medieval Smocked Apron (and a Giveaway!).
-I’m not a Laurel or affiliated with anyone; however, I’ve made 3 period honeycomb smocked shirts over the last 6 months!
 The text, pictures, and diagrams in this article are the authors; this is an introduction to established techniques and is very similar to techniques used today (Fabric Manipulation: 150 Creative Sewing Techniques by Ruth Singer).
 There are plenty of resources on the web for historically accurate techniques, see links at the bottom for more in-depth tutorials.

 Fabric (16 x 8) inches, marking pen (water erasable preferred), ruler, needle, thread, scissors.